dcntrlzd/helios/README.md

 ## TODO
 * detailed documentation
 * complete tests
-* Refactor file structure of the package
-  * Move every test related file (migrations/state/contracts) to the test directory
-* App wide state/config storage (for storing contract addresses etc.)
-  * might be a json

 ## Nice to Have
-* prettier for state serialization to make it version control friendly.
+* prettier for state serialization to make it version control friendly (will require json to js switch);
 * cache the engine instance between runtimes to save some time (depends on the test runner configuration).
 * use step handler of the vm to debug the contract.
   * Reading states etc. inside the steps.